Learn How I Bonds Work

 What Happens If You Lose I Bonds

 I bonds, like all savings bonds, are known as "registered" securities.
-This means that even if you lose your I bond certificate (assuming you bought paper certificates instead of using the TreasuryDirect electronic bond investing program), there is no need to panic.
-Simply contact the Treasury Department, fill out the paperwork they request, and before long, you will be issued a replacement I bond.
+This means that even if you lose your I bond certificate (assuming you bought paper certificates instead of using the TreasuryDirect electronic bond investing program), there is no need to panic because you have registered yourself as the owner.
+Simply contact the Treasury Department, fill out the paperwork they require, and you will be issued a replacement I bond.

-This also means you need to be careful: You can never purchase an I bond from another investor.
-I bonds are only sold through the distribution channels we describe in How to Buy I Bonds.
-If you purchase I bonds from another investor, they still legally own the right to those bonds and you've now lost your money!
+This also means you need to be careful: These bonds are non-transferable.
+You can never purchase an I bond from another investor because the Treasury will still recognize the original owner as the rightful one—not you.
+You can only buy I Bonds from the U.S. Treasury, some banks, and certain payroll purchase plans.
+If you purchase I bonds from another investor, they still legally own the right to those bonds, and you will have lost your money.

 Alternatives to the I Bond

-A lot of professional investors, private investors, and wealthy business owners prefer to own TIPs, or Treasury Inflation Protected Securities, instead of I bonds because they have much higher annual purchase limits (in the millions upon millions of dollars) each year.
-Frankly, I bonds aren't appropriate for most wealthy individuals or those who are managing a large amount of money because the purchase limits are too low to be of any use.
+A lot of professional investors, private investors, and wealthy business owners prefer to own TIPs, or Treasury Inflation-Protected Securities, instead of I bonds because TIPs have much higher annual purchase limits each year.
+Whereas the most you can buy in I bonds is $10,000 per year, you can buy millions in TIPs.

 Often, I bonds aren't appropriate for wealthy individuals or people who manage a large amount of money because the purchase limits are too low to be of much use.